ministryofjustice/opg-cron-formula/README.md

       dayweek: "'*'"
       command: /sbin/btrfs fi balance start -dusage=10 /srv
     test:
+      enabled: False
       user: root
       hour: 2
       command: echo "this is a test job"
 ```

 The `enabled` key can be set to `False` to remove jobs previously added when it was set to `True`.
-If there is no pillar data defined at all, `enabled` is treated as `False` but it will not delete any previously added jobs (since it has no `jobs` keys to work from).

 Default values for the following are used when not supplied via pillar: